lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Fragmentation Tools {#FragTools}

-This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as fields in the SCHC F/R header (see the related formats in {{Fragfor}}), windows and timers.
+This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as SCHC F/R messages, windows, timers and header fields.

+The tools are described here in a generic manner.
+Their application to each SCHC F/R mode is found in {{FragModes}}.

+The messages that can be used by SCHC F/R are the following

+* SCHC Fragment: A data unit that carries a subset of a SCHC Packet from the sender to the receiver.

+* SCHC ACK: An acknowledgement for fragmentation.
+This message is used by the receiver to report to the sender on the success of reception of a set of SCHC Fragments.

+* SCHC ACK REQ: A request for a SCHC ACK.
+It can be used when the sender expects a SCHC ACK from the receiver and doesn't receive one.

+* SCHC Sender-Abort: A message by the sender telling the receiver that is has aborted the transmission of a fragmented SCHC Packet and that the receiver should release all state associated to that transmission.

+* SCHC Receiver-Abort: A message by the receiver to tell the sender to abort the transmission of a fragmented SCHC Packet.

+Some SCHC F/R modes can logically group SCHC Fragments in aggregates called windows.
+When windowing is used, a SCHC ACK reports on the reception of the SCHC Fragments belonging to a window.
+When windowing is not used, a SCHC ACK reports on the reception of all the SCHC Fragments composing a fragmented SCHC Packet.

+Some SCHC F/R modes can use the following timers and counters

+* Inactivity Timer: this timer can be used to unlock a SCHC Fragment receiver that is not receiving a SCHC F/R message while it is expecting one.

+* Retransmission Timer: this timer can be used by a SCHC Fragment sender to set a timeout on expecting a SCHC ACK.

+* Attempts: this counter counts the requests for a missing SCHC ACK.
+MAX_ACK_REQUESTS is the threshold at which the SCHC Fragment sender changes behavior.

+The SCHC F/R messages use the following fields (see the related formats in {{Fragfor}})

-* Rule ID.
-The Rule ID is present in the SCHC Fragment header and in the SCHC ACK header formats.
-The Rule ID in a SCHC Fragment header is used to identify that a SCHC Fragment is being carried, which SCHC F/R reliability mode is used and which window size is used.
-The Rule ID in the SCHC Fragment header also allows interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets.
-The Rule ID in a SCHC ACK identifies the message as a SCHC ACK.
+* Rule ID: this is used to identify

+  * that a SCHC F/R message is being carried, as opposed to an unfragmented SCHC Packet,

+  * which SCHC F/R mode is used and

+  * if applicable, which window size is used.

+  Therefore, the Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes.

 * Fragment Compressed Number (FCN).
-The FCN is included in all SCHC Fragments.
-This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute SCHC Fragment number.
-There are two FCN reserved values that are used for controlling the SCHC F/R process, as described next:
+The FCN is present in the SCHC Fragments header.
+This field conveys information about the progress in the sequence of SCHC Fragments.
+  For exemple, it can contain a truncated, efficient representation of a larger-sized fragment number.
+  The exact use of the FCN field is left to each SCHC F/R mode.
+  However, two values are reserved.
+They help control the SCHC F/R process:

-  * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC Fragment of a packet.
-The last window of a packet is called an All-1 window.
+  * The FCN value with all the bits equal to 1 (All-1) signals the very last SCHC Fragment of a SCHC Packet.
+  By extension, if windowing is used, the last window of a packet is called the All-1 window.

-  * The FCN value with all the bits equal to 0 (All-0) denotes the last SCHC Fragment of a window that is not the last one of the packet.
-Such a window is called an All-0 window.
+  * If windowing is used, the FCN value with all the bits equal to 0 (All-0) signals the last SCHC Fragment of a window that is not the last one of the packet.
+By extension, such a window is called an All-0 window.

-  The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
-In the SCHC Fragments, this field is an unsigned integer, with a size of N bits.
-In the No-ACK mode, the size is set to 1 bit (N=1), All-0 is used in all SCHC Fragments and All-1 for the last one.
-  For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
-Nevertheless, the appropriate value of N MUST be defined in the corresponding technology-specific profile documents.
-For windows that are not the last one of a fragmented SCHC Packet, the FCN for the last SCHC Fragment in such windows is an All-0.
-This indicates that the window is finished and communication proceeds according to the reliability mode in use.
-The FCN for the last SCHC Fragment in the last window is an All-1, indicating the last SCHC Fragment of the SCHC Packet.
-It is also important to note that, in the No-ACK mode or when N=1, the last SCHC Fragment of the packet will carry a FCN equal to 1, while all previous  SCHC Fragments will carry a FCN to 0.
-For further details see {{FragModes}}.
-The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2.
-(Example for N=5, MAX_WIND_FCN MAY be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).
+  The size of the FCN field is called N.
+  Since All-1 is reserved, the maximum value of FCN (unsigned integer) is theoretically (2^N)-2.
+  However, each SCHC F/R mode is free to specify that the maximum value, called MAX_WIND_FCN, is lower (2^N)-2.
+  The rationale is that MAX_WIND_FCN controls the width of the Bitmap in the SCHC ACK message.

 * Datagram Tag (DTag).
-The DTag field, if present, is set to the same value for all SCHC Fragments carrying the same SCHC
-  packet, and to different values for different SCHC Packets.
+The DTag field, if present, is set to the same value for all SCHC Fragments carrying the same SCHC packet, and to different values for different SCHC Packets.
 Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.
-  In the SCHC Fragment formats, the size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
+  The size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
 For each new SCHC Packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
   In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
-  When there is no Dtag, there can be only one SCHC Packet in transit.
+  When there is no Dtag, there can be only one fragmented SCHC Packet in transit.
-  Only after all its fragments have been transmitted can another SCHC Packet be sent.
+  Only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.
-  The length of DTag, denoted T, is not specified in this document because it is technology dependant.
-It will be defined in the corresponding technology-specific documents, based on the number of simultaneous packets that are to be supported.

 * W (window): W is a 1-bit field.
+It is only present if windowing is used.
-This field carries the same value for all SCHC Fragments of a window, and it is complemented for the next window.
+  This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is complemented for the next window.
 The initial value for this field is 0.
-In the SCHC ACK format, this field also has a size of 1 bit.
-In all SCHC ACKs, the W bit carries the same value as the W bit carried by the SCHC Fragments whose reception is being positively or negatively acknowledged by the SCHC ACK.

 * Message Integrity Check (MIC).
+This field is optional.
+If present, it only appears in the All-1 SCHC Fragment.
-This field is computed by the sender over the complete SCHC Packet and the last fragment potential padding bits.
+  It is computed by the sender over the complete SCHC Packet and the last fragment potential padding bits.
+  The MIC allows the receiver to check for errors in the reassembled packet.
+  It also
-  The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
-The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the MIC.
+  enables compressing the UDP checksum by use of SCHC compression.
+The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
 Nevertheless, other MIC lengths or other algorithms MAY be required by the technology-specific documents.
   Note that the concatenation of the complete SCHC Packet and the last fragment potential padding bits does not generally constitute an integer number of bytes.